 Research with the goal of improving the efficiency and effectiveness of health professionals and the health care system, through changes to practice and policy.
-Health services research is a multidisciplinary field of scientific investigation that studies how social factors, financing systems, organizational structures and processes, health technologies, and personal behaviours affect access to health care, the quality and cost of health care, and ultimately Canadians' health and well-being.
+Health services research is a multidisciplinary field of scientific investigation that studies how social factors, financing systems, organizational structures and processes, health technologies, and personal behaviours affect access to health care, the quality and cost of health care, and ultimately the health and well-being of all people in Canada.

 Theme 4.
-Social, Cultural, Environmental and Population Health Research
+Social, Cultural, Environmental, and Population Health Research